Please note that the Archive Centre is not open on Fridays.

 Among the personal papers restrictions are in force for a small quantity of personal letters of persons still living, which may only be read with the permission of the author, and for other sensitive material, closed temporarily as a condition of bequest or in deference to the interests of concerned third parties.
 In addition, periods of closure are imposed on sensitive recent College records.

 Intending readers must make an appointment with the Archivist before visiting King's and should bring with them two forms of photographic identification and a letter of introduction.
 Contact details are here.
 Reading room tables are fitted with power points for laptop computers which readers are welcome to bring with them, provided their use does not disturb other readers.
 Pencils only may be used for writing by hand.
+We regret that we are not able to allow reader photography or scanning.
 A complete list of reading room regulations is available in the reading room.

 Please read the information on copies and copyright.